Leadership,

 authority.
 It affects the whole city when they pray.
 They sit at the gates of

 the city.
-Divided elders have diminished authority, or none at all.
-Disunity
+Divided elders have diminished authority, or

-prevents effective corporate prayer.” says Ron Wood, in "The Church in the
+none at all.
+Disunity prevents effective corporate prayer.” says Ron Wood, in

-City".
-Is it not
+"The Church in the City".
+Is it not almost superstitious to suggest

-almost superstitious to suggest that our prayers and the authority we have when
+that our prayers and the authority we have when praying them get results and

-receive the desired result when they are out of the will of God!
-Consider Elijah, he was alone, yet highly
+are out of the will of God!
+Consider

-effectively used by God.
+Elijah, he was alone, yet highly effectively used by God.

 Division does not affect spiritual authority, simply because